taclane/trunk-recorder-mqtt-status/example_messages.md

 ## config

-Trunk-recorder souce and system config information.
+Trunk-recorder source and system config information.
 The message is retained on the MQTT broker.

 `topic/config`